ResoneAt/TeamTask-RM/README.md

 ## Acknowledgements

-We would like to thank the following individuals and organizations for their contributions to Resonegram:
+We would like to thank the following individuals and organizations for their contributions to TeamTask:

     Django
     Django Restframwork